Treydor/treydor.github.io/_posts/2015-10-01-CSS-Methodologies.md

 The third and final methodology I'll talk about is Block, Element, Modifier or BEM.

-Although the BEM code may not scream visually appealing, there is certain simplicity to this methodology that makes organizing our CSS easy.
+Although the BEM code may not scream visually appealing, there is a certain simplicity to this methodology that makes organizing our CSS easy.

 ```css
 .project-list { ... }